Akande Ajide

 Olasunkanmi Akande Ajide (born 24 December 1985) is a Nigerian football midfielder.
-He last played for FC Locarno.
+He spent the majority of his career playing in Italy and Switzerland, where he ended his career with US Versio.

 Career

 Italy

 He started his European career at Reggiana, along with Isah Eliakwu, Obafemi Martins and Adewale Wahab.
 He was loaned to A.C.
 Milan Allievi Nazionali team for the 2001–02 season and won 2002 Torneo Città di Arco.
 He then joined A.S.
 Roma along with Wahab in summer 2002, signed a 3-year contract.
 He spent his first two seasons with youth team and Primavera Team, then spent on loan to Italian lower division, for Venezia and Fidelis Andria.
 He contract was then extended to 2007.

 Switzerland

-In summer 2005 he left for Swiss side AC Bellinzona on free transfer, located in Italian speaking region Ticino.
+In summer 2005, he left for Swiss side AC Bellinzona on free transfer, located in Italian speaking region Ticino.
 He scored 6 goals in 1st season.
-In October 2007 he joined FC Locarno, also at Swiss Challenge League and Ticino.
+In October 2007, he joined FC Locarno, also at Swiss Challenge League and Ticino.